JayMartMedia/JayMartMedia/learning.md

 Reusable component based web framework that allows you to use components written in multiple frontend frameworks.
 Blocks communicate with each other using browser events.

+## Passport.js

+JS authentication library which supports many different sign in providers

+## Kubernetes

+Container orchestration tool used for things like container lifecycle management, scaling, and more.